-Consultation was undertaken with a variety of regulators throughout the assessment and approval of the Wilpinjong Extension Project including with the NSW Office of Environment and Heritage (OEH).

-The HHMP has been prepared in consultation with the OEH - Heritage Division, the Mid-Western Regional Council and relevant landholders2, as required by Condition 49(b), Schedule 3 of Development Consent (SSD-6764).
+Consultation was undertaken with a variety of regulators throughout the assessment and approval of the WEP including with the former NSW Office of Environment and Heritage (OEH).
+The HHMP has been prepared in consultation with Heritage NSW (HNSW), formally the OEH - Heritage Division, the Mid-Western Regional Council (MWRC) and relevant landholders1, as required by Condition 49(b), Schedule 3 of Development Consent (SSD-6764).

-On the 8 August 2019, WCPL commenced consultation with the DPIE to request a minor variation to increase the disturbance footprint and open cut boundary to Pit 8, arising from refinement to the Pit 8 detailed design.
-On the 23 August 2019, WCPL received approval from the DPIE that the proposed minor changes to the footprint area of Pit 8 are generally in accordance with the WEP and project approval.
-Accordingly, WCPL have updated all relevant management plans required by SSD-6764 to reflect this change, as discussed with the DPIE.
+On the 8 August 2019, WCPL commenced consultation with the former Department of Planning and Environment (DPE), now Department of Planning, Housing and Infrastructure (DPHI), to request a minor variation to increase the disturbance footprint and open cut boundary to Pit 8, arising from refinement to the Pit 8 detailed design.
+On the 23 August 2019, WCPL received approval from the DPHI that the proposed minor changes to the footprint area of Pit 8 are generally in accordance with the WEP and project approval.
+Accordingly, WCPL have updated all relevant management plans required by SSD-6764 to reflect this change, as discussed with the DPHI.